What is an Allergy?

 Here are 3 short case histories to illustrate common allergy presentations:

-First is Kevin, a 7 year old who has a chronic dry rash, constant “cold” symptoms and an irritating cough at night.
+First is Byron, a 5 year old who has a chronic dry rash, constant “cold” symptoms and an irritating cough at night.

 He is an only child in a professional family, his mother smokes.
 There is a family history of asthma and hayfever.
 And he is unable to tolerate eggs.